 It is better to under-whip than over-whip the mousse here.
 You can stop at medium peaks if you want a lighter dessert, or continue to stiff peaks for a stiffer, more stable vanilla mousse.

-- Photo 8: Pour the whipped vanilla mousse into serving cups and refrigerate for at least 3 hours - preferably overnight.
-Make sure to be gently with the mousse to avoid deflating it.
+- Pour the vanilla mousse into serving cups and refrigerate for at least 3 hours - preferably overnight.
+Make sure to be gentle with the mousse to avoid deflating it.

 - Decorate with your choice of garnish before serving.